zac-stanley/us-communities-fire/README.md

 ![SVI Classes](images/CDC-SVI-Variables.jpg)

 The process for exploring, processing and ultimately analyzing the data used Python / Jupyter Notebooks with the the following libraries: Pandas, Matplotlib and GeoPandas.
 The WHP data was analyzed using zonal statistics where the raster dataset was overlayed with the CDPs to calculate the 'majority' of pixels in each polygon.
 Based on the majority a WHP class was assigned to each CDP.

 ![Majority](images/majority.jpg)

 Classes 1, 2, 6, and 7 were removed so that only only CDPs with moderate to very high hazard potential were included in the final output.

-**STOPPED HERE ON 3/14/2022**

 ### B. Medium for Delivery

+The map will be a browser-based application accessible across mobile and desktop devices.

+The technology stack will include HTML/CSS/JS using a combination of Leaflet and Mapbox JavaScript libraries and will most likely use an Assembly.css responsive framework.
+In addition, the map will include search bar functionality geolocating CDPs.

 ### C. Application Layout
 ### D. Thematic Representation
 ### E. User Interaction
 ### F. Aesthetics and Design Considerations
 ### G. Conclusion

 ## References
 - [Community Wildfire Prevention & Mitigation Report](https://www.fire.ca.gov/media/5584/45-day-report-final.pdf) ordered the by California Governors Office